| Ensete glaucum (Roxburgh)

 Kew Bull.
 4: 23.
 1949. - Forest Banana - Perennial - Stalks purple in age,

-bracts yellow, outer face dark red-purple, often striped and edged with
+yellow, outer face dark red-purple, often striped and edged with yellow

-yellow bands.
+bands.
 Flowers unremarkable.
-Fruits to 3" long, velvety white,
+Fruits to 3" long, velvety white, and very

 Musa ornata Roxburgh, Flora